 How NRC Conducts Its Oversight Program

 For more details regarding the oversight of requalification programs refer to "Licensed Operator Requalification Program (Attachment 11 to Inspection Procedure 71111).
-This baseline inspection procedure, which is generally scheduled every other year, is intended to determine if a facility licensee's requalification program meets elements (4) and (5) of a SAT-based program as defined in 10 CFR 55.4.
-The objectives of the procedure are to
+This baseline inspection procedure, which is generally scheduled every other year, is intended to determine if a facility licensee's requalification program meets elements (4) and (5) of a systems approach to training (SAT)-based program as defined in 10 CFR 55.4.
+The objectives of the procedure are to—

 - verify that the facility licensee's requalification program ensures safe power plant operation by adequately evaluating how well the operators and crews have mastered the training objectives, including training on high-risk operator actions;

 - assess the facility licensee's effectiveness in evaluating and revising the requalification program for licensed operators based on their operational performance, including requalification examinations;

 - assess the facility licensee's effectiveness in ensuring that the individuals who are licensed to operate the facility satisfy the conditions of their licenses as specified in 10 CFR 55.53

 - supply regional management with the information necessary to assess the performance of the facility licensee's licensed operator requalification program and determine the need for additional inspections (e.g., a "Training and Qualification Effectiveness" inspection in accordance with IP 41500 or NRC-conducted examinations in accordance with "Operator Licensing Examination Standards for Power Reactors" (NUREG-1021));

 - assess the adequacy of the facility licensee's simulation facility for use in operator licensing examinations and for satisfying experience requirements as prescribed in 10 CFR 55.46.